Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/2023-release-notes.md

 ## November 2023

-- <Expandable alt_header='New features and UI changes to dbt Explorer'>
+- <Expandable alt_header='New features and UI changes to dbt Catalog'>

     There are new quality-of-life improvements in dbt Cloud for email and Slack notifications about your jobs: